Epistaxis and major nasal bleeding

 Think: airway risk, physiological derangement, ongoing bleeding, and comorbidity.

-• Ongoing bleeding or high risk of rebleed; posterior packing in situ with risk of obstruction/hypoxia
+• Ongoing bleeding or high risk of rebleed, posterior packing in situ with risk of obstruction/hypoxia

 • Aspiration event, respiratory compromise, need for postoperative ventilation